rc2dev/pifi-radio/INSTALL.md

 Later, you can edit that JSON file [as described here](README.md#list-of-streams).

-5. If the MPD server is in other host or a non-default port, you'll need to place a configuration file.
+5. If the MPD server is on another host or a non-default port, you'll need to place a configuration file.

 Download a sample and edit [following the documentation](README.md#pifi-configuration):